Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

 Explore More on Respiratory Wellness

-They’re used differently.
-Osha is aromatic and traditionally reached for “deeper,” seasonal throat/chest comfort; mullein is gentler and demulcent for dryness.
+They're used differently.
+Osha is aromatic and traditionally reached for "deeper," seasonal throat and chest comfort.
+Mullein is gentler and demulcent for dryness.
 People often choose based on how they feel and the preparation they prefer.

 Can I use both together?

-Many people do—Osha for aromatic depth, mullein for moisture/soothing.
-Start small, note how you feel, and consult a clinician if you’re taking medications or have a condition.
+Many people do—osha for aromatic depth, mullein for moisture and soothing.
+Start small, note how you feel, and consult a clinician if you're taking medications or have a health condition.

 Is it safe to smoke mullein?